menandmice/micetro_docs/guides/implementation/config_files.rst

 ==========================================

 .. important::
   The paths below represent the default values.
 Depending on your installation, your environment may be using different paths.
-See :ref:`central-non-standard-install`.

 .. _config-linux: